-- (iii) Rebates may be granted on the following as outline in Schedule A: - (a) The extent of municipal services provided to agricultural properties - i. if there are no municipal roads next to the property; - ii. if there is no municipal sewerage to the property; - iii. if there is no municipal electricity to the property; - iv. if water is not supplied by the municipality; - v. if there is no refuse removal that is provided by the municipality.
+- (iii) Rebates may be granted on the following as outline in Schedule A: - (a) The extent of municipal services provided to agricultural properties - i. if there are no municipal roads next to the property 7,5% - ii. if there is no municipal sewerage to the property 7.5% - iii. if there is no municipal electricity to the property 7.5% - iv. if water is not supplied by the municipality 15% - v. if there is no refuse removal that is provided by the municipality 7.5% - vi.
+Contribution towards Job Creation 5% Total rebate of 50% Agricultural Land